nippur72/PolymerTS/README.md

 # Running the example <a name="repoexample"></a>

-To run the very small example contained in this repo:
+To run the "Test" project containing the Jasmine specs:

-- clone the repo `nippur72/PolymerTS`
+- clone this repo `nippur72/PolymerTS`
 - go to the `Test` directory
 - run `bower update`
-- Open the solution in Visual Studio and run the Test project.
+- Open the solution in Visual Studio and run the "Test" project.

+# What it does<a name="details"></a>

+In short, PolymerTS:

+- provides a class named `polymer.Base` that all your elements can extend
+- provides a suite of decorators to easily implement elements
+- injects the method `register()` in your element-class (to allow registration it in Polymer)

+in turn, the `register()` method:

+- process decorators translating them in its Polymer counterpart
+- connects the `constructor()` before of the `attached` event so that properties are correctly initialized
+- connects the `constructor(args)` to the `factoryImpl()` callback so that custom constructor is processed correctly
+- registers the element in Polymer, saving the constructor function and making it available as the `create()` method

 # Contributing <a name="contributing"></a>